|

 nature.

-Assumed by personal right
+Assumed by

-and declaration, for use
+declaration, for use by

-by the armiger, his sister
+the armiger, his sister

 Anita Todorović and her